okinp/liquid-wiki/Liquid-for-Programmers.md

 ### Create your own tag blocks

+"Blocks" are tags that contain a block of template code which is delimited by a `{% end<TAGNAME> %}` tag.
+The opening tag of a block can also take any number of arguments.

 All tag blocks are parsed by Liquid.
-To create a new block, you just have to inherit from `Liquid::Block` and register your block with `Liquid::Template`.
+To create a new block, you just have to inherit from `Liquid::Block` and register your class with `Liquid::Template.register_tag`.
+The `register_tag` method takes two arguments: the user-facing name of the tag, and the class that implements it.

 ```ruby
 class Random < Liquid::Block